+Sample Activity 2: Compare Numbers

-- Modeling: 1.
-Introduce the student to "Mr. Greater Gator."
-Put three cards on the table so the student can see them.
-Explain that greater is another word for bigger and that when we say one set is greater than another, that means it has more.
-Tell the student that Mr. Greater Gator is very hungry and turns his head to the bigger, or greater, set, unless they are the same.
-If the sets are the same, or equal to, each other, Mr. Greater Gator looks straight ahead because he can't decide which to eat first! - 2.
-Put a pile of candies or another object (e.g., 7) on the table.
+Modeling: 1.
+Introduce the student to the symbols for "greater than, less than, and equal to."
+Explain that greater is another word for bigger and that when we say one set is greater than, that means it has more.

+2. Put a pile of objects (e.g., 7) on the table.
 Then, put a much smaller amount (e.g., 2) on the table, separate from the first pile.